Selling in the New Environment: The Road Ahead

-Acclaimed international bestseller Matt Dixon brings key findings and proven methods for how to sell during uncertain times.
-Based on his research of thousands of sales professionals, Matt can answer the question of why some sales professionals continue to make sales even in an uncertain economy.
+Acclaimed international bestseller Matt Dixon brings key findings and proven methods for how to sell in today's business environment.
+Based on his research of thousands of sales professionals, Matt can answer the question of why some sales professionals continue to make sales even in an uncertain, or primarily virtual, economy.
 In this session, Matt will also tackle subjects like:

-What are the key things that you should be thinking about today to ensure you can get up and running again fast?
+- What are the key things that you should be thinking about today?

 Matt’s work is based upon exhaustive research of sales reps over multiple industries and geographies and will give you the tools you need to help you today.